maxlaurie/InvoiceMaker/readme.md

 # **InvoiceMaker**
 ### Generates an invoice from the info entered in to the gui

-Ability to customise the invoice background and gui banner with template PSDs inside the 'bits' folder.
+Ability to customise the invoice background, gui banner and fonts used with the files inside the 'bits' folder.